DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 Regardless of quadrant, applicants should clearly articulate:

-1. **Which SDG targets does your solution support, and how?** Be specific about the target, not just the goal number.
+1. **Which SDG targets does the solution support, and how?**: Be specific about the target, not just the SDG number.
 Explain whether the link is direct or indirect.
-2. **Who are the end users or direct beneficiaries?** Describe who uses the solution and how they benefit — distinguishing between technical users who operate it and the populations who benefit from its outputs.
+2. **Who are the end users or direct beneficiaries?**: Describe who uses the solution and how they benefit — distinguishing between technical users who operate it and the populations who benefit from its outputs.
-3. **What is the scale or potential reach?** Describe the current user base and the realistic population the solution is designed to serve.
+3. **What is the scale or potential reach?**: Describe the current user base and the realistic population the solution is designed to serve.
-4. **If your solution is primarily technical (Q1 or Q4 candidate):** Explain specifically how the outputs of your solution contribute to SDG-relevant outcomes, and provide evidence or examples where possible.
+4. **Is the solution primarily technical (Q1 or Q4 candidate)?:** Explain specifically how the outputs of your solution contribute to SDG-relevant outcomes, and provide evidence or examples where possible.

 ---